mvandewouw/blog_tf1/yubikey.md

 2FA is a basicly a subset of the above.
 And like the name, it is 2 factor.
 So this is a form of MFA, but not every MFA is a 2FA.

 The absolute worst you can have is a SFA (Single factor authentication).
-Your account could be vulnerable to a number of attacks.
+Your account could is vulnerable to a number of attacks.
 Brute forcing / dictionary checking is one of them.
-A lot of people still use an easy, dictionary based password that also is used for different services as well.
+A lot of people still use an easy, dictionary based password that is used for different services as well.
 I will not go into detail on this problem but it happens.
 A lot.

 ![](images/how_hacking_works.png)

 There are all kinds of 2FA available.
-The most known 2FA are:
+The best known 2FA are:
 1) SMS token
 2) Authenticator app (approval based sign in or OTP (one time password))
 3) Security token